A new Concussion/Brain Injury

-There are two main approaches to managing symptoms, pharmacological and natural, and it is worth spending time giving some thought to your personal preferences and also taking the time to do some research and to speak to your doctor.
+There are two main approaches to managing symptoms, pharmacological and natural.
+It is worth spending time considering your personal preferences and also taking the time to do some research and speak to your doctor.

 Try to find a doctor who has experience in brain injury and will support you in the best way.
-Ask them about their experience as some doctors will have different levels of knowledge to others.
-Laura has kindly shared her experience about why you should be precautious.
+Ask them about their experience as some doctors will have different levels of knowledge than others.
+Very often, people share their experiences about why you should be precautious.
 Because a brain injury can affect the way the whole body functions, there are benefits to working with a functional practitioner.

 While many people find relief with medications, many others have strong reactions following brain injury or may develop sensitivity over time.
-Symptoms may worsen, or there may be strong side effects as a result of using prescription drugs to relieve physical outcomes.
-It is essential to work closely with a prescribing physician and to discuss long-term approaches to your health.
+Symptoms may worsen, or strong side effects may result from using prescription drugs to relieve physical outcomes.
+Working closely with a prescribing physician and discussing long-term approaches to your health is essential.

 Finding the balance

 Advice about rest and activity following a brain injury can vary depending on the source.
 While doctors used to advise that people take complete rest, the current consensus is to find a balance between light activities and rest.

 Depending on the severity of the injury, reactions and needs can vary.
 Overstimulation can increase feeling overwhelmed and exacerbate emotional responses such as anger, irritability and frustration.
 For many people, making this connection between feedback from others and understanding their own emotions and feelings is difficult.
 Many people feel pressured to get back to their everyday routine but should always err on the side of caution as doing too much can worsen the inflammatory response.

 It is essential to listen to the guidance of your neurological expert or doctor.